dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 The `jsonl` format has some limitations when used with Databricks:

-1. Compression must be disabled to load jsonl files in databricks.
+1. Compression must be disabled to load jsonl files in Databricks.
 Set `data_writer.disable_compression` to `true` in dlt config when using this format.
 2. The following data types are not supported when using `jsonl` format with `databricks`: `decimal`, `complex`, `date`, `binary`.
 Use `parquet` if your data contains these types.
 3. `bigint` data type with precision is not supported with `jsonl` format